adrianbj/PageRenameOptions/README.md

 ### Excluded Pages
 * Pages that are excluded from the actions of this module.
 Changing the titles of selected pages will behave as though this module is not installed.
 For multi-language sites it is recommended to select the site's homepage.

+### Excluded Templates
+* Templates of pages that are excluded from the actions of this module.
+Changing the titles of matched pages will behave as though this module is not installed.

 ### Initial Differences Protected